9 FAM 302.8

 (iii) (U) Fiancé(e)s (K-1s or K-3s).

 (c) (U) The simple submission of Form I-134, however, is not sufficient to establish that the beneficiary is not likely to become a public charge.
-Although the income requirements of Form I-864 do not apply in such cases (e.g., the 125 percent minimum income), you must make a thorough evaluation of other factors, such as:
+Although the income requirements of Form I-864 do not apply in such cases (e.g., the 125 percent minimum income), make a thorough evaluation of other factors, such as:

 (ii) (U) The sponsor's relationship to the applicant (e.g., relative by blood or marriage, former employer or employee, schoolmates, or business associates);